nodeset-org/docs.nodeset.io/node-operators/hyperdrive/disaster-recovery-and-node-migration.md

 Your node can now attest for these validators.
 ```

-Note that this will only recover keys that you used for deposits already; it won't recover any keys that  that haven't been used yet.
-You'll have to create new keys again with the `hyperdrive stakewise wallet generate-keys` command.
+Note that the `recover-keys` command will only recover keys that you used for deposits already.
+It won't recover any keys that haven't been used yet, so you'll have to generate new keys again with the `hyperdrive stakewise wallet generate-keys` command.
 Remember to always keep enough ETH in your node wallet to fund the creation of new validators with your unused keys.

 ### Recovering the Constellation Module